Impact on Medical Devices Market

 - The devices with UKCA mark (including dual labelled) affixed on their labels shall include the UKRP details

-UKNI marking stands for the United Kingdom Northern Ireland marking, which is a new conformity marking to be used on various goods, including the Medical Devices that are being placed in the Northern Ireland market.
+UKNI marking stands for the United Kingdom Northern Ireland marking commonly known as UKNI mark, which is a new conformity marking to be used on various goods, including the medical devices that are being placed in the Northern Ireland market.
 This is also represented as the UK(NI) mark or the UK(NI) indication.